-With the concatenation operator (string parameter []) you can make a chain of two or more string parameters.
+With the concatenation operator (string parameter || string parameter) you can make a chain of two or more string parameters.

-▶ Show the soft-key row with special functions.
+▶ Show the soft-key row with special functions

-- PROGRAM

-- Select the menu for defining various plain-language functions
+- PROGRAM FUNCTIONS - Select the menu for defining various plain-language functions

-- STRING FUNCTIONS STRING FORMULA

-- Select the STRING FORMULA function

-Select string functions

-- Enter the number of the string parameter in which the TNC is to save the concatenated string.
+- Select string functions - Select the STRING FORMULA function - Enter the number of the string parameter in which the TNC is to save the concatenated string.
 Confirm with the ENT key - Enter the number of the string parameter in which the first substring is saved.
 Confirm with the ENT key: The TNC displays the concatenation symbol [] - Confirm your entry with the ENT key - Enter the number of the string parameter in which the second substring is saved.
 Confirm with the ENT key - Repeat the process until you have selected all the required substrings.
 Conclude with the END key